-On January 6, 2014, the Company acquired approximately 54% equity in Biohaven, a private corporation incorporated on September 25, 2013 under the laws of the British Virgin Islands for \$3.5 million, of which \$ 2.5 million has been paid up to September 30, 2014 and and the balance in two instalments of \$ 500,000 each in December 2014 and February 2015 respectively..
+On January 6, 2014, the Company acquired approximately 54% equity in Biohaven, a private corporation incorporated on September 25, 2013 under the laws of the British Virgin Islands for \$3.5 million, of which \$3million were paid up to December 31, 2014 and the balance of \$500,000 would be paid on February 4, 2015.
 Biohaven's founder shareholders include originators at Yale University who discovered the therapeutic potential of glutamate modulation in anxiety and depression and have track record of successful registrational trials.